wallarm/product-documentation/docs/4.0/user-guides/triggers/trigger-examples.md

     ```

     There are 3 attack vectors in these requests: [SQLi](../../attacks-vulns-list.md#sql-injection), [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss), and [Path Traversal](../../attacks-vulns-list.md#path-traversal).
-2. Open the Wallarm Console → **IP lists** → **Blacklist** and check that IP address from which the requests were originated is blocked for 1 hour.
+2. Open the Wallarm Console → **IP lists** → **Denylist** and check that IP address from which the requests were originated is blocked for 1 hour.
 3. Open the section **Events** and check that requests are displayed in the list as the [SQLi](../../attacks-vulns-list.md#sql-injection), [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss), and [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.

     ![!Three attack vectors in UI](../../images/user-guides/triggers/test-3-attack-vectors-events.png)

     To search for attacks, you can use the filters, for example: `sqli` for the [SQLi](../../attacks-vulns-list.md#sql-injection) attacks, `xss` for the [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss) attacks, `ptrav` for the [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.
 All filters are described in the [instructions on search use](../../user-guides/search-and-filters/use-search.md).

-If an IP address was blacklisted by this trigger, the filtering node would block all malicious and legitimate requests originated from this IP.
+If an IP address was denylisted by this trigger, the filtering node would block all malicious and legitimate requests originated from this IP.
 To allow legitimate requests, you can configure the [graylisting trigger](#graylist-ip-if-4-or-more-attack-vectors-are-detected-in-1-hour).

 ## Mark requests as a brute‑force attack if 31 or more requests are sent to the protected resource

 To mark requests as a regular brute-force attack, the trigger with the condition **Brute force** should be configured.

-If 31 or more requests are sent to `https://example.com/api/v1/login` in 30 seconds, these requests will be marked as [brute‑force attack](../../attacks-vulns-list.md#bruteforce-attack) and the IP address from which requests were originated will be added to the blacklist.
+If 31 or more requests are sent to `https://example.com/api/v1/login` in 30 seconds, these requests will be marked as [brute‑force attack](../../attacks-vulns-list.md#bruteforce-attack) and the IP address from which requests were originated will be added to the denylist.

 ![!Brute force trigger with counter](../../images/user-guides/triggers/trigger-example6.png)